Davis wing: Real world use

 Fleet allowed it to be used on Consolidated's new twin engine flying boat, the Model 31 XP4Y Corregidor.
 The Model 31 made its first flight on 5 May 1939, vindicating the Davis wing.
 By this point Consolidated was already working on a secret project for a new bomber to improve on the Boeing B-17 Flying Fortress that was just entering service, and had selected the Davis wing for this project as well.
 The Model 32, which would become the B-24 Liberator, first flew on 29 December 1939.
 The same basic wing would also be selected for the Consolidated B-32 Dominator.

-However, the wing was thinner than on the B-17 Flying Fortress and many Consolidated B-24 Liberator units suffered heavily, as wings would often give out and snap off when hit by gunfire.
+However, the wing was thinner than on the B-17 Flying Fortress and many Consolidated B-24 Liberator units suffered heavily, as the heavily loaded wings would often fail structurally when hit by gunfire.
 Because the wing was so high, a tricycle landing gear was used, though it made ditching the plane harder and complicated belly landings.

 Limitations and abandonment

 Only later was the reason for the Davis wing's performance properly understood.
 Largely through accident, the shape maintained laminar flow further back from its leading edge, to about 20 or 30% of chord compared to the 5 to 20% managed by most airfoil sections of the era.
 Although later designs greatly improved on this, with some maintaining laminar flow to upwards of 60% of chord, the Davis wing represented a great improvement at the time.

-The thick profile of the wing quickly led to its being superseded.
+The thick profile of the wing quickly led to it being superseded.
 Although aerodynamic tests prior to the war had demonstrated that high-speed drag was strongly associated with thick wing profiles due to wave drag, it was only late in the war that higher speeds made that an insoluble problem.
 As speeds of aircraft increased, the Davis wing's reduced low-speed drag could not compensate for its increased high-speed drag.